Kanchell/Gencode/README.md

   - 1 transcript
   - 2–5 transcripts
   - More than 5 transcripts
-- Saves the table as a CSV file in `results/`.
+- Saves the table as a CSV file.

 ### 4. Data Visualization
 - Generates a **stacked bar plot** showing gene distribution across transcript categories.